 ... agiant slice of homemade cake, mouthwatering chocolates, gooey cheese, Holmfirth Vineyard Solaris White, enormous sandwiches, Coopers coffee, award-winning sausages, Strawberry Blond beer.....need we go on?
 Take your pick of local treats in Holmfirth and the surrounding Holme Valley - crammed with cafés, coffee houses, quirky restaurants, pubs serving real Yorkshire ale and tempting delicatessens.

-There's a Farmers Market on the third Sunday every month; and Honley's Mustard and Punch, The Butchers Arms in Hepworth and the Lemmon Tree Trattoria in Honley come highly recommended for evening meals.
+There's a Farmers Market on the third Sunday every month; and Honley's Mustard and Punch and Jacobs Well, The Spiced Pear in Hepworth and the Lemmon Tree Trattoria in Honley come highly recommended for evening meals.

 Soak up the Last of The Summer Wine atmosphere in Sid's Café or the Wrinkled Stocking Tea Rooms in Holmfirth where you'll find memorabilia from the much-loved sit-com, and then grab a luxury ice cream cone from Longley's Ice Cream and Coffee Shop before heading off to explore the town's other delights.
 Stop off at The Old Bridge Bakery where every imaginable cake and pastry is made on site along with a selection of mouth watering speciality breads.